ionic-team/getting-started-ac-vue/README.md

 Using Identity Vault is the clear winner here in all categories: security, ease of use, and ease of maintenance.

-As such, for our appication we will install identity vault and use it in "secure storage" mode to store the tokens.
+As such, for our application we will install identity vault and use it in "secure storage" mode to store the tokens.
 The first step is to install the product and sync the platforms.

 ```bash
 npm i @ionic-enterprise/identity-vault